georgebaronheid/springboot-crud/README.md

 # springboot-crud
-Simples Customer and Account CRUD using Springboot, H2 and JPA.
+Simple Customer and Account CRUD using Springboot, H2 and JPA.

 # Sample Project